cybertraining-dsc/su21-reu-364/project/index.md

 **Figure 2:** The Convolutional Neural Network (CNN) model.

+This model shows the CNN model that we used to train the AI, by taking the image

 ![Figure 3](https://github.com/cybertraining-dsc/su21-reu-364/raw/main/project/images/ConfusionMatrixCNN.png)

 **Figure 3:** The Confusion Matrix of the finished CNN model.

+The Confusion Matrix shows the results of the model after being tested on its ability to recognize each letter, in the image it shows that the AI had a difficult time recognizing the difference between an 'a' and 'c'.

 ## 4. Methodology